long con magazine is a canadian quarterly for art re. art.

 Submissions are accepted year-round on a rolling basis.
 For submission calls & announcements, follow us on social media or subscribe to our newsletter.

-our permanent theme:
+our permanent theme

-While our definition of “art” is expansive, we do not publish artworks that gesture vaguely, citing as inspiration the entirety of an artist’s oeuvre or the entirety of an artistic movement, period, or form.
-If you’re responding to multiple pieces by an artist, for instance, be prepared to identify the one piece (or two or three) that most strongly influence your response.
+Nevertheless, we do not publish artworks that gesture vaguely, citing as inspiration the entirety of an artist’s oeuvre or the entirety of an artistic movement, period, or form.
+If replying to multiple pieces by an artist, for instance, be prepared to identify one or more specific pieces that most strongly influence your reply.

 what to submit